yakubanna/python_tasks/README.md

     The ExtendedDict class should support the syntax of the slices, i.e. a slice of an object of the ExtendedDict class should return the corresponding slice of the list of pairs (key, value) sorted by the key (it is not necessary to support the slice syntax for changing the object)

-life_emulation is the solution of the problem:
+LIFE_EMULATION is the solution of the problem:
 We need to write a LifeEmulation class that models the modification of the game "Life".
 The game is a two-dimensional field, in each cell of which a non-negative number is written.
 In our modification there are the following conditions for the "development" and "degradation" of cells:

     an empty cell, or a cell with a value of 0, receives a value of 1, provided that it is surrounded by 3 cells with a value greater than 0;